- Location York, UK

 We started with Hiscox’s culture.
 It’s an open, welcoming place – a perfect fit for the Hungate’s history.
 Our design reinforces this sense of openness, maximising light across four spacious floors.
 A ribbon-like staircase, modelled on York’s undulating city walls, rises up through a triple-height atrium, culminating in a landscaped roof terrace that offers glorious views to York Minster.

 The building’s facade is formed of curved glass and a woven brickwork pattern inspired by the 19th-century market.
-It overlooks a new public area that harmonises with the nearby listed landmarks and provides new pedestrianised routes connecting the Hungate to the
+It overlooks a new public area that harmonises with the nearby listed landmarks and provides new pedestrianised routes connecting the Hungate to the city centre.

 We’ve brought the Hungate’s past and future together, its rich heritage inspiring the most contemporary of designs.
 As a result, a neglected brownfield site is now a contemporary focal point.